ASSERT-KTH/collector-sahab/README.md

 You also need to have ChromeDriver installed at path `/usr/share/chromedriver`.

+And finally, a maven project hosted on GitHub. :smile:

 ### Setup project for collecting runtime statistics

 1. Package the entire project